Demystifying Randomly Initialized Networks for Evaluating Generative Models: Introduction

 Various evaluation metrics have been proposed so far other than the likelihood measure.
 In general, they are based on the comparison between the learned distribution and the ground truth distribution in certain feature spaces.
 Most early metrics use classification models to embed images into informative feature spaces~\cite{IS,FID,PR,KID}.
 For instance, the \Frechet Inception distance (FID)~\cite{FID}, which is the most ubiquitously used metric to this day, uses the Inception model~\cite{Inception} trained on the ImageNet dataset~\cite{imagenet}.
 These metrics take advantage of the classification models that are regarded as effective to capture high-level semantic information.

 However, recent studies have argued that features optimized for classification may be limited for evaluating generative models.
 In~\cite{DC}, it was shown that the evaluation results can be underrated in domains different from that of natural images.
-It was also observed that the Inception feature yields unreliable evaluation results when it comes to non-ImageNet datasets~\cite{fidself}.
-In~\cite{role}, it was shown that the Inception feature has the null space where the FID can be improved without enhancing the quality of generated images, which is due to the bias of the classification task.
+It was also observed that the Inception feature yields unreliable evaluation results when it comes to non-ImageNet datasets~\cite{fidself}. \citeauthor{role}~\shortcite{role} showed that the Inception feature has the null space where the FID can be improved without enhancing the quality of generated images, which is due to the bias of the classification task.

-One approach to address these issues is to use the models that are more sophisticated than the classification models.
-The authors in~\cite{fidself} proposed to use features from self-supervised learning-based models such as SwAV~\cite{swav} to deal with the images that do not belong to the ImageNet classes such as face, bedroom, and church.
-In~\cite{role}, it was shown that the evaluation results agree with human assessment when the CLIP model~\cite{clip} trained on the vision-language modeling task is employed.
+One approach to address these issues is to use the models that are more sophisticated than the classification models. \citeauthor{fidself}~\shortcite{fidself} proposed to use features from self-supervised learning-based models such as SwAV~\cite{swav} to deal with the images that do not belong to the ImageNet classes such as face, bedroom, and church. \citeauthor{role}~\shortcite{role} showed that the evaluation results agree with human assessment when the CLIP model~\cite{clip} trained on the vision-language modeling task is employed.

 Curiously, randomly initialized networks have been considered as another approach.
-In~\cite{DC}, features from convolutional neural networks (CNNs) with random weights yielded sensible evaluation results for the generative models in domains other than natural images such as hand-written digits and speech data.
-The authors in~\cite{sgxl} also employed a randomly initialized CNN to evaluate generative models.
+In~\cite{DC}, features from convolutional neural networks (CNNs) with random weights yielded sensible evaluation results for the generative models in domains other than natural images such as hand-written digits and speech data. \citeauthor{sgxl}~\shortcite{sgxl} also employed a randomly initialized CNN to evaluate generative models.
 Although features from randomly initialized networks (referred to as ``random features'' in this paper) are occasionally considered in the literature, we notice that justification of using the random features has been insufficiently addressed especially for the domains where the sophisticated features already exist (e.g., natural images in~\figurename~\ref{fig:nn}).
 In particular, the following questions remain unanswered: \begin{enumerate} \item Do random features even capture any useful information? \item What are the advantages of random features than those from trained networks? \item Under what circumstances do random features work? \end{enumerate}